 - 1. All potential students must receive a school catalog prior to signing an enrollment agreement - 2.
 Student must attend entrance orientation - 3.
 A high school diploma or its equivalency is required for admission into the program; - 4.
 Prospective student must complete a successful interview with an intake (admissions) counselor. - 5.
-Applicants must be at least 17 years of age (applicants under the age of 18 require written permission from a parent or legal guardian in order to enroll.) - 6.
-Successful completion of the nursing entrance exam (HESI).
-HESI exam score must be above a 75% in order to be considered for admission to the program.
-Non-Refundable exam fee is \$45.00 dlls. - 7.
+Applicants must be at least 17 years of age (applicants under the age of 18 require written permission from a parent or legal guardian in order to enroll.) - Successful completion of the nursing entrance exam (HESI).
+HESI exam score must be a passing score to be considered for admission to the program. - 7.
 Applicants must be a graduate of Southwest University AAS Allied Health Program.
 (Tuition and Program length for these programs are in addition to the cost for this program; please refer to the institutional catalog for program specific tuition costs). - 8.
 Background check and drug test - 9.
-Proof of citizenship
+Proof of citizenship (or Worker Visa)